 Perhaps all this well-meaning advice can give me a list of helpful reminders: remember that making progress can paradoxically make me more anxious; remember that I truly believe the book will be helpful to lots of graduate student writers, even if my own peers may disagree with things that I say; remember that I’ve never written a book before and thus naturally lack confidence in my own ability to do so; and remember to focus my energy on the long list of concrete things that actually need to get done for this book to be all that I want it to be.

 What about you?
 What do you do when the fear of the future gets in the way of your writing?

-This post is the third in a series of book reflections posts.
-At least once a month, I’ll come here to talk about my progress and, more importantly, about my thoughts on the writing process.
+This post is the seventh in a series of book reflections posts.
+As I go through the writing process, I’m pausing to talk about my progress and my thoughts on the writing process itself.
 The progress reports are really just for me: I’m using the public nature of the blog to keep me accountable.
-The actual point of these posts will be what I’m learning about writing and how these insights connect to the topics covered here on the blog.
+The actual point of these posts is to reflect on what I’m learning about writing and how these insights connect to the topics covered here on the blog.

 Status Update: At this point, I have a first draft that I’m pretty happy with, but my revision process has stalled.
 In addition to my fear of the future, I have also struggled with the cumulative weight and pressure of the lockdown and inevitable fatigue with online teaching.
 I’ve been taking stock of my progress over my vacation, and I’m excited to dive back in.
 I also got a formal extension to my due date, which is soothing to my soul.
 As I engage with the revisions in the coming months, I’m sure I’ll have reflections to share here.
 Many thanks to those of you who have reached out to express enthusiasm about the book.